 The Ragdoll cat can be described in three words: big, beautiful, and friendly.
 With silky, medium-length fur that's similar to a Persian or Angora and the sizable body—and affable personality—of a small puppy, the Ragdoll is a favorite breed among cat fanciers.
-Here are eight facts about America’s second most popular cat breed.
+Here are seven facts about America’s most popular cat breed.

 Ragdolls thrive on human companionship, and, unlike some other felines, they love being held.
 In fact, the breed supposedly got its name because early litters of the docile, friendly cat became limp and floppy like rag dolls when they were picked up.

-Ann Baker, a breeder who lived in California during the 1960s, is credited with creating the Ragdoll.
+Ann Baker, a breeder who lived in California during the 1960s, is credited with creating the Ragdoll (she also trademarked the name).
 Baker took a domestic longhaired white female that was found running wild in her neighborhood, and bred her with another long-haired cat.
 The resulting kittens were the progenitors of the Ragdoll breed.
 By selecting for traits like a friendly personality and long, plush fur, Baker eventually produced the big, soft kitty we know and love today.

 One of the cats in the original Ragdoll bloodline may have had Siamese-like markings, or Baker mated that first cat with Birman, Burmese, or Persian cats.
 However, since nobody quite knows which cat breeds Baker used to create the Ragdoll, the origin of the breed’s classic color-pointed coat (a term that’s used to describe a body that’s lighter than its “points,” including the face, legs, tail, and ears) remains a bit of a mystery.

 Aside from its plush fur and large body, the Ragdoll is known for its bright blue eyes and color-pointed coat.
 Ragdolls also come in a variety of shades, ranging from seal (brown) and blue to red and cream.
 Variations like tortoiseshell and tabby markings are also common.
 Ragdolls come in several patterns, including colorpoint (no white on their coat), bicolor, and mitted (meaning they have white “mittens” on their paws).
 They're born pale, and their coats gradually darken into their permanent hues as they grow older.